tim-koprivnik/tim-koprivnik/README.md

 </h1>

 ## 💁‍♂️ About me
-As a seasoned Frontend Web Developer/Engineer, I bring a unique blend of technical expertise and philosophical insight to my work.
+As a seasoned (Frontend) Web Developer, I bring a unique blend of technical expertise and philosophical insight to my work.
 My approach is grounded in a commitment to simplicity, efficiency, and mindfulness, influenced by my studies in philosophy and my dedication to living an intentional life.

 I am deeply passionate about continuous learning and personal growth, constantly seeking to enhance my technical skills and broaden my understanding of the digital landscape.